kubernetes/enhancements/keps/sig-node/5304-dra-attributes-downward-api/README.md

 - **File-based, not env vars**: Attributes are exposed as JSON files mounted via CDI, not environment variables.
 This allows for complex structured data and dynamic attribute sets.
-- **Opt-in at Start() time**: Drivers enable the metadata feature by passing an option (e.g. `kubeletplugin.DeviceMetadata(path)`) when calling `Start()`.
-If the option is not passed, no CDI specs or metadata files are generated.
-Once enabled, the framework generates CDI specs for every prepared claim; metadata content is provided either immediately via `Device.Metadata` in `PrepareResult` or later via `MetadataUpdater`.
+- **Enable/disable**: Drivers wire up the framework's flag config (e.g. `--enable-device-metadata`) in their CLI; operators then control enable/disable via the flag without driver image changes.
+See [Feature Gate](#feature-gate).
-- **No API changes**: Zero modifications to Kubernetes API types.
-This is purely a framework/driver-side implementation.
+- **No API changes**: Zero modifications to Kubernetes API types; framework/driver-side only.
-- **File lifecycle**: Files are created under the driver's plugin directory during NodePrepareResources and deleted during NodeUnprepareResources.
-No new shared host directory is introduced.
+- **File lifecycle**: Created during NodePrepareResources, deleted during NodeUnprepareResources; no new shared host directory.

 ### Risks and Mitigations